Tom Elliott (footballer, born 1990): Cambridge United

-Elliot was signed in May 2012 by then United manager, Jez George, on a two-year contract.
+Elliott was signed in May 2012 by then United manager, Jez George, on a two-year contract.
 On 4 December, he scored a hat-trick in a 4–2 win over Ebbsfleet United at Stonebridge Road.
 He ended the 2012–13 campaign with 16 goals in 33 games.
 He struggled with injury and featured in only 14 Conference Premier games in the 2013–14 season.
-He did though play the first 77 minutes of the play-off Final victory over Gateshead at Wembley Stadium, before being taken off for Adam Cunnington.
+He did though play the first 77 minutes of the play-off final victory over Gateshead at Wembley Stadium, before being taken off for Adam Cunnington.
 On 3 February 2015, he hit the post against Manchester United in a 3–0 FA Cup defeat at Old Trafford.
 He finished the 2014–15 season with eight goals in 34 appearances but was one of 12 players not offered a new deal when his contract expired.

 AFC Wimbledon

 Elliott joined AFC Wimbledon on 2 July following his release from Cambridge; the length of this deal was not announced.
 He got his first league goal for Wimbledon against his former club Cambridge, despite them going on to lose 2–1.
 He played a part in getting Wimbledon promoted to League 1 on Monday 30 May 2016, where he started in Wimbledon's 2–0 win over Plymouth in the Play-Off Final.

-In the 2016–17 season, Elliot was named AFC Wimbledon player of the season, scoring 10 goals in all competitions.
+In the 2016–17 season, Elliott was named AFC Wimbledon player of the season, scoring 10 goals in all competitions.
 He was the club's joint top scorer, along with other striker Lyle Taylor.